team-refcode/refcode-docs/curriculum/06-sprint-homework/index.md

 7. For an extra challenge, try to make it so the arrow hits the target when you click it!

 ### CSS Grid
+CSS Grid allows us to do a lot more with our website design.
+To get more practice building sites using CSS Grid, it good to start with a design in mind.
+It's OK to experiment!

 1. Find a poster, billboard, or a magazine spread that you think would look cool.
 2. Try to find the grid pattern on display, like below: